devoxx4kids/materials/workshops/minecraft/readme.md

 D F D<br/>
 D D D

 * Specify the item represented by each letter by changing `'N', Item.netherrackBrick` to `'Letter', "Item/Block"`.
-For exaple, if the code is `par1CraftingManager.addRecipe(new ItemStack(Item.diamond, 8), new Object[] {"DS", "SD", 'S', Block.sand, 'D', Block.dirt});`, then the recipe would be:
+For example, if the code is `par1CraftingManager.addRecipe(new ItemStack(Item.diamond, 8), new Object[] {"DS", "SD", 'S', Block.sand, 'D', Block.dirt});`, then the recipe would be:

 DIRT SAND<br/>
 SAND DIRT